Testing: STAAR, PSAT, SAT, ACT, TSI, AP, and CLEP

 SAT and ACT are standardized college entrance exams required by all 4 year schools.
 Students’ scores are used by college admission offices to determine if they are ready to handle the course work at their university.
 Students should be preparing to take these exams during the spring of their Junior Year.

 PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) is a standardized test that measures developed verbal, mathematical, and writing reasoning abilities important for college success.
 The test is only offered in October (no make-up sessions) and LISD pays for all sophomores to take the test.
 Although Juniors must pay to take the exam, we strongly encourage them to sign-up for the test.
-All students who take the test will receive an access code for My College QuickStart when they pickup their results.
+All students who take the test will receive an access code for My College QuickStart when results are distributed.
 This site gives a personalized online PSAT report, personalized SAT study plan, and an interactive college, major, and career search.

 TSI (Texas Success Initiative) is required if you are enrolling as a student in any Texas public community, technical college, or university.
 Students must take the TSI before enrolling in college courses unless you are exempt.
 Testing is done at any Texas, public, college.
 There are exemptions from the TSI administration.
 Please direct questions for exemption to the University you are looking to attend.